calref/cboe/README.md

 =======================

-This project hosts the source code to the classic RPG creator Blades of Exile after it was released by Spiderweb Software under GPLv2.
-It is a svn-git transfer from the [Google Code Progect](http://code.google.com/p/openexile/); all issues and trunk code has been ported.
+This project hosts the source code to the classic RPG creator Blades of Exile after it was released by [Spiderweb Software](http://www.spiderwebsoftware.com/) under GPLv2.
+It is a svn-git transfer from the [Google Code Project](http://code.google.com/p/openexile/); all issues and trunk code has been ported.

 The primary purpose of this project is to provide bug fixes to Blades of Exile so that it can compile and run on modern operating systems.
 The secondary purpose is